-Keebler magic middles discontinued in the late ’80s sometime, I will miss them forever.
+Keebler magic middles were discontinued in the late ’80s sometime.
+I will miss them forever.
 They tortured me by keeping the picture sold out on the Walmart website.
 Grrrrrr!!!!!
 Sometimes, I hate those elves.

-French Toast Crunch – discontinued in the mid-1990s
+French Toast Crunch – discontinued in the mid-90s

 One of my all-time favorite cereals, French Toast Crunch, was made by General Mills.
 The cereal resembled mini french toast with cinnamon on top and maple syrup flavor baked right in.
 OMG, how good was that?

 I used to get the biggest spoon I could find, then spoon some cereal out of a dry bowl, then take some milk and pour it over the spoon, and then CRUNCH, it was gone.
 I didn’t like it as much when the little pieces of French toast got soggy.

 There was a real secret to eating that cereal, a true technique.
 Probably one of the reasons it got discontinued was because the next generation was clueless about how to do it.
 No wonder this country is going down the tubes.
 Can’t even decipher a cereal.